ontimize/ontimize-boot/_pages/basics_i18n.md

 </div>
 </div>

-## Testing the internationalization
+## Testing the i18n services

-To test internationalization we will use REST requests.
-The request contains the following structure: **localhost:33333/i18n/bundle**
+To test the i18n service we will use REST requests.
+For this, the following query will be executed: **localhost:33333/i18n/bundle**

 | Element | Meaning |
 |--|--|